 City of Serpents

 Were they involved with some of the sexual rites practiced in the ancient mysteries?
 It seems quite possible.
-The danger of false religion is always present for the Christian.
+The danger of false religion is always present for followers of Christ.
 The Western world claims its Judeo-Christian heritage.
 Yet it is a heritage at odds with the Babylon that reaches out to us still in the economic, political, religious and cultural life of our times.

 Two important symbols of that ancient Eastern world rest at the heart of a modern Western city.
 They invite us to recognize that there is yet another Babylon to come—a Babylon that will touch us all.
 No longer restricted to the ancient world, the globalizing Babylon of the future will bring about the final age of mankind.